EtheaDev/SVGIconImageList/README.md

 The [SVG Icon Explorer](https://github.com/EtheaDev/SVGIconImageList/wiki/SVGIconExplorer) utility is useful to explore and preview your svg image collections.

 You can use [SVG Shell Extensions](https://github.com/EtheaDev/SVGShellExtensions) if you want to see your icons directly into Windows Explorer or you want to edit them using a powerful **SVG Text Editor**.

-### DOCUMENTATION

-Follow the [Project Site](https://ethea.it/docs/svgiconimagelist/) to known how to use those components to modernize your Delphi VCL or FMX applications with scalable, colored and beautiful icons.

 ### Other similar library